-STROKE SURVIVORS' NEEDS IN TURKEY: Stroke consequences not addressed adequately problems after stroke.
-The number of physical therapy units is adequate, however, we should pay extra attention for the subjects such as lack patients in a short time due to health policies in of training and methods, inadequate speech rehabilitation therapy, lack of environmental physical conditions for stroke cases, and often overlooked dementia and depression after stroke" said Füsun Mayda Domaç, Assoc.
+STROKE SURVIVORS' NEEDS IN TURKEY: Stroke consequences not addressed adequately

+"In our country, our patients are facing several anxiety.
+Besides, vascular dementia can develop problems after stroke.
+The number of physical therapy units is adequate, however, we should of training and methods, inadequate speech rehabilitation therapy, lack of environmental physical conditions for stroke cases, and often overlooked dementia and depression after stroke" said Füsun Mayda Domaç, Assoc.
 Prof, MD, Msc and Vice President of BEYINDER, Turkish Stroke Support Organisation.